-Crossing Corsica by bike: 592km on the GT20
+Crossing Corsica by bike - GT20

 Signposting and state of the cycle route

-- Signposted in both directions, the GT20 mainly leads you along secondary roads with little traffic, providing peace and safety for cyclists.
+Signposted in both directions, the GT20 mainly leads you along secondary roads with little traffic, providing peace and safety for cyclists.

-- For a gentle start along the route, we recommend you begin from Bastia, the major ferry port in northern Corsica
+For a gentle start along the route, we recommend you begin from Bastia, the major ferry port in northern Corsica

-- Cyclists will fall in love with Corsica, the Île de Beauté, devoting a day to each cycling stage.
+Cyclists will fall in love with Corsica, the Île de Beauté, devoting a day to each cycling stage.
 Like that, in 12 days, you can take your time stopping to appreciate many of the 1,001 gems the island has to offer, also enjoying refreshing dips in the sea, in lakes and in streams.
 Plus, the local cuisine will encourage you to relish frequent stops, as well as helping you regain your strength, of course!

 The entire GT20 cycle route involves tackling 10,047m of cumulative elevation gain (EG).
 Most of the route is through low mountains, taking you from sea level to 1,500m.
 This is a cycle route really geared to very fit, highly experienced cyclists confident that they’re capable of tackling (with or without additional gear to carry) a whole series of climbs to passes, plus technically-demanding descents.
 Or then, less hardened cyclists can opt for an e-bike!